tarynpratt/tarynpivots.com/content/post/2020/deploying-my-sql-server-maintenance-scripts.md

 And it will deploy to all servers with `zone1_servers` as their type.

-I've uploaded the code to <a href="https://github.com/tarynpratt/misc_sql_scripts/tree/master/DeployMaintenanceScripts" target="_blank">a repo in GitHub</a> if anyone would find it useful.
+I've uploaded the code to [a repo in GitHub](https://github.com/tarynpratt/misc_sql_scripts/tree/master/DeployMaintenanceScripts) if anyone would find it useful.

 ### Next Steps